ItzYourHacker/Lock-N-Loaded/Privacy Policy.md

 Our bot only gathers personally identifiable data through commands run using the bot.
 This information helps us provide a better user experience for all Astroz's users.

-The information we collect when you vote for Astroz on the third-party website Discord bot list
+The information we collect when you vote for Lock N Loaded on the third-party website Discord bot list

 Your Username